Weitwalter/ForzaDashboard/README.md

 What it is not:
 The dashboard is just a first draft.
-There are sure to be bugs in it (like the ugly drag-resizing or the hiccups with car names of cars not yet in the config file).
+There are sure to be bugs in it (like the ugly drag-resizing).
 I intend to include all data-out datapoints in an readable fashion (think telemetry display like the overlay in FM itself) at some point.